-Saint Michael's is one of only 14 colleges and universities in the United States that offers the Peace Corps Master's International Program (MIP) in TESOL.
-The 36-credit combined program allows students to earn eight tuition-free credits toward their MATESOL degree while performing volunteer service abroad in the Peace Corps.
+Saint Michael's College is one of approximately 20 colleges and universities in the United States that offer the Peace Corps Master's International Program (MIP) in the TESOL field.
+The 36-credit combined TESOL program allows students to earn eight tuition-free credits toward their MATESOL degree while performing volunteer service abroad in the Peace Corps.
 You won't just learn about the culture of the students you'll be teaching in your career - you will experience it and live it every day.
-Through total immersion, you will gain knowledge and worldliness that classrooms in the States just can't provide.
+Through total immersion, you will gain knowledge and worldliness that classrooms in the U.S. just can't provide.

 How it works